What are Spring Ephemerals?

 One of the first spring blooming ephemerals is yellow trout lily (Erythronium americanum), a 4”-6” tall plant with a few spotted leaves and sweet scented, nodding yellow blossoms that resemble miniature lily blooms.
 Trout lilies are often found near streams in moist soils.
 Their unique bulbs use strong roots to pull themselves deeper into the soil over time, and send out rhizomes to colonize large areas.

-Eastern shooting star (Dodecatheon meadia) is a bulb with an umbel of white blossoms similar to nightshade blooms.
-Its blossoms are larger and hang downwards.
+Eastern shooting star (Dodecatheon meadia) is a bulbous plant with an umbel of white blossoms similar to nightshade blooms.
+Its blossoms are larger than those of nightshades, and hang downwards.
+Today, many botanical taxonomists recognize shooting stars as a species of primrose, in the genus Primula.

 Jack-in-the-pulpit (Arisaema triphyllum) is one of our most unusual ephemerals.
 It sports a striped, green pitcher-like flower that can be compared to that of a calla lily.
 By summer, this gives way to a cluster of red berries on a dried stalk.
 ‘Jacks’ are dioecious, having male and female flowers on separate plants.
 So, some are actually ‘Jills’!
 Only the female plants produce berries.
 Jacks can turn into Jills, and vice versa.
 They change sex depending on the dynamics of their own population.
 They are a really fun plant to have in your garden if you have the right spot!

 Mayapple (Podophyllum peltatum) is another rhizomatous woodland ephemeral.
 It can spread to form large colonies in moist, shaded gardens.
 Mayapples have deeply lobed, glossy leaves and white blooms under their leaves that lead way to a small fruit like a tiny apple.
 A variety of wildlife feeds on the ripe fruit, including some human-foragers

 Average to Drier Sites